 Summit County facilitates that citizens obtain information about any person’s criminal records, as those are public records.
 It’s possible to dig up and bring information to light with the help of the Summit County public records acquired from the Clerk’s Office and other government agencies.

-Obtain Summit County Criminal Records Through the Clerk of Court
+Acquire Criminal Records Through the Summit County Clerk of Court

 Summit County criminal records can be found with the Clerk of Courts.4 They are the official public records repository of all information regarding criminal cases in Summit County, and citizens shouldn’t hesitate to contact them when uncovering reports and court records is needed.